opnfv/storperf/docs/testing/user/test-usage.rst

 The following pieces of information are required to prepare the environment:

 - The number of VMs/Cinder volumes to create.
+- The Cinder volume type (optional) to create
 - The Glance image that holds the VM operating system to use.
 - The OpenStack flavor to use when creating the VMs.
 - The name of the public network that agents will use.